getml/getml.com/src/docs/install/uninstall.md

 !!! warning "Project data might be deleted"

-    If you have not set the home directory to a custom location on the engine launch, projects data will be deleted when you remove the `.getML` directory.
+    If you have not set the home directory to a custom location on the Engine launch, project data will be deleted when you remove the `.getML` directory.

 You will have to remove the folder `.getML` from your home directory.
 In a terminal, execute:
 ```bash